 Gaining Relevant Personal and Work Experience for Admissions

-- Personal experience related to data mining, programming, database administration, coding, hacking, mathematics, or statistics
+- Personal experience related to programming, database administration, mathematics, or statistics

 - Strong communication skills

-- At least five years of technical work experience that ideally should demonstrate quantitative skills
+- At least five years of technical work experience in a related and relevant field

-Oklahoma provides a number of options for jobs that may satisfy the requirements for experience.
-Some of these positions include:
+Oklahoma’s tech sector provides a number of options for jobs that may satisfy the requirements for experience.
+Some examples of job titles include:

 Preparing to Excel on the Quantitative Sections of the GRE/GMAT Exams